 Kuhio Beach Park Explained

-Kuhio Beach Park is a public ocean-side park on the island of Oahu, U.S. state of Hawaii, located within Waikiki Beach.
+Kuhio Beach Park is a public ocean-side park on the island of Oahu, U.S. state of Hawaii, located within the Waikiki neighborhood.
 It's a common gathering place for the Honolulu population and tourists due to its location and semi-protected waters.

 The park was named for Jonah Kūhiō Kalaniana'ole, the youngest son of Kekaulike Kinoiki II and High Chief David Kahalepouli Piʻikoi.[1]
 The current park was the site of Pualeilani, the home of Prince Kūhiō and his wife, Princess Elizabeth Kahanu.
 In July 1918, the prince removed a high board fence, opening a section of the beach to the public.
 The property was given to the city after his death in 1922, and Kuhio Beach Park was officially dedicated in 1940.[2]